joedolson/my-calendar/src/readme.txt

 == Frequently Asked Questions ==

-= Hey!
-Why don't you have any Frequently Asked Questions here! =

-Because the majority of users end up on my web site asking for help anyway -- and it's simply more work to maintain two copies.
-Please visit [my web site FAQ](https://www.joedolson.com/my-calendar/faq/) to read my Frequently Asked Questions!

-= This plugin is complicated.
-Why won't you help me figure out how to use it? =
+= Where can I find plugin documentation? =

-I will!
-But not in person.
-Take a look at my [documentation website for My Calendar](https://docs.joedolson.com/my-calendar/) or the [developer hook documentation](https://joedolson.github.io/my-calendar/) before making your request, and consider [making a donation](https://www.joedolson.com/donate/) or [buying My Calendar Pro](https://www.joedolson.com/my-calendar/pro/)!
+Take a look at my [documentation website for My Calendar](https://docs.joedolson.com/my-calendar/) or the [developer hook documentation](https://joedolson.github.io/my-calendar/).
+If you're using the free version, please consider [making a donation](https://www.joedolson.com/donate/) or [buying My Calendar Pro](https://www.joedolson.com/my-calendar/pro/) before requesting support.

-= Can my visitors or members submit events? =
+= How can my visitors or members submit events? =

-I've written a premium plugin that adds this feature: My Calendar Pro.
+My Calendar Pro supports a richly featured interface for getting events from the public.
+You can customize the form to collect exactly the fields you need, and review the events before publishing.
 [Buy it today](https://www.joedolson.com/my-calendar/pro/)!

 = Is there an advanced search feature? =

-The search feature in My Calendar is pretty basic; but [buying My Calendar Pro](https://www.joedolson.com/my-calendar/pro/) gives you a richer search feature, where you can narrow by dates, categories, authors, and more to refine your event search.
+[Buying My Calendar Pro](https://www.joedolson.com/my-calendar/pro/) gets you a richly featured advanced event search.
+You can narrow by dates, categories, authors, and more to refine your event search.

+= Where can I report issues or request features? =

+My Calendar is developed on Github, and I welcome contribution.
+[Vist the My Calendar repository](https://github.com/joedolson/my-calendar) to make requests.

 == Screenshots ==